uni-v-cc/learn/docs/user/unity.md

 # Unity Integration

-When installing avatars and prefabs from Uni-V.CC, a new option will appear when right-clicking on the scene hierarchy:
+When installing avatars and prefabs from Uni-VCC, a new option will appear when right-clicking on the scene hierarchy:

 ![](./img/create-asset.png)